Email Automation

 A pre-ticked box on the signup form.
 A "soft opt-in" list that includes prospects who never bought.
 Marketing emails sent to personal addresses with no lawful basis recorded.
 The ICO fined HelloFresh £140,000 in January 2024 after 79 million emails and 1 million texts sent under a bundled consent statement.

-Unsubscribe doesn't actually unsubscribe
+Unsubscribe doesn't unsubscribe

 Three ESPs, three lists, one opt-out that only touches one of them.
 Or the unsubscribe link goes to a "manage your preferences" page that asks the user to log in.
 The 2024 Gmail rules require marketing and subscribed messages from bulk senders to support one-click unsubscribe, and Google says unsubscribe requests must be processed within two days.